 Why Do We Drive On The Right in the U.S?

-During early days, almost everybody travelled on the left side of the road.
-People found it easier and correct because of the way the societies were then, wars, violence.
-A vast majority of the people are and were right handed.
-Swordsmen always preferred to keep to the left so that they could use their right arm to defend themselves from the opponent and they can wear the sheath for a sword or dagger or bayonet also called the scabbard, on their left arm, so that it does not hit other people they pass by.
-It was also easier for them to mount the horses from the left rather than from the right, that way they had to ride the horses on the left hand side of the road.
+During the early days, almost everybody traveled on the left side of the road.
+People found it easier and correct because of the way the societies were back then.
+A vast majority of people were right-handed.
+Swordsmen preferred to keep to the left so that they could use their right arm to defend themselves.
+It also allowed them to wear the sheath for a sword, dagger, or bayonet (also called the scabbard), on their left arm.
+That way it wouldn't hit other people they pass by.
+It was also easier for them to mount the horses from the left rather than from the right, that way they had to ride the horses on the left-hand side of the road.

 Later on, in the late 1700s, France and US started using wagons to transport farm products.
 The wagons were driven by several horses.
-In order to keep control of the team, the driver sat on the horse which was to the left rear side of the group, so he could use his right arm to handle the group.
-In order for him to keep an eye on the road and maintain the position on the road for oncoming vehicles, the wagons had to be driven on the right hand side of the road.
-Also according to history, the French revolution that took place in 1789 had a huge impact on right hand driving in Europe (aristocrats driving on the left wanted to be in level with the pheasants who were driving on the right) and in 1794, right hand driving was made a rule in Paris and a year before that in 1793 in Denmark too.
+In order to keep control of the team, the driver sat on the horse which was to the left, rear side of the group, so he could use his right arm to handle the group.
+In order for him to keep an eye on the road and maintain the position on the road for oncoming vehicles, the wagons had to be driven on the right-hand side of the road.
+Also according to history, the French revolution that took place in 1789 had a huge impact on right hand driving in Europe (aristocrats driving on the left wanted to be in level with the peasants who were driving on the right) and in 1794, right-hand driving was made a rule in Paris and a year before that in 1793 in Denmark too.